muammar/muammar.github.io/content/authors/admin/_index.md

 working towards the development of machine learning approaches, algorithms and data sets to solve chemical science problems.

+His first work in the pharmaceutical field started at Bristol-Myers Squibb where he applied machine learning to the prediction of physicochemical properties to different assays of interest systematically studying a plethora of algorithms.
+He also introduced and championed the addition of uncertain quantification as a good practice in predictive models used for decision-making in the company,  and multi-task learning to build more robust methods.

-He has published more than ten papers, given presentations at international conferences, and developed the ML4Chem machine learning package, a module for the MOLPRO quantum-chemistry package, and the atomistic machine-learning package (Amp).
+He has published more than ten papers, and given presentations at international conferences, and developed the ML4Chem machine learning package, a module for the MOLPRO quantum-chemistry package, and the atomistic machine-learning package (Amp).
 Additionally, he has participated in the free software